brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

-# Files in the ITSM-Templates Folder

-## Prerequisite:

-Before running .VBS scripts to configure workstations on older versions of Windows 10, ensure the following requirements are met:
+### Prerequisites for Running .VBS Scripts on Windows 10 Workstations

-- **Windows PowerShell 5.1 or higher:** Verify that Windows PowerShell, version 5.1 or above, is installed on the workstation.
-This version of PowerShell provides the necessary functionality for executing PowerShell scripts, including .VBS scripts.
+1. **Windows PowerShell 5.1 or Higher**: Your workstation must have at least version 5.1 of Windows PowerShell installed.
+This is crucial for the proper execution of PowerShell and .VBS scripts.

-- **Administrative Privileges:** You must have administrative privileges on the workstation to execute the scripts.
-Administrative access is necessary to make system-level changes as dictated by the scripts.
+2. **Administrative Privileges**: You need administrative access to the workstation to run these scripts.
+This level of access allows you to make necessary system-level changes.

-- **Script Execution Policy:** Check the script execution policy on the workstation to ensure that it allows the execution of .VBS scripts.
-You may need to set the execution policy to allow script execution, depending on your organization's security policies.
+3. **Script Execution Policy**: The workstation's script execution policy should permit the running of .VBS scripts.
+Depending on your organization's security guidelines, you might need to adjust this policy to enable script execution.

-- **Script Dependencies:** Some .VBS scripts may have dependencies on specific components or resources.
-Ensure that any required dependencies, such as additional scripts or files, are available and accessible on the workstation.

-By ensuring that these requirements are met, you can effectively run .VBS scripts to configure workstations running older versions of Windows 10.

-## Very important before use ITSM-Templates scripts
+4. **Script Dependencies**: Make sure all dependencies required by the .VBS scripts are available.
+This could include additional scripts, files, or components essential for the scripts' operation.

+### Steps to Use ITSM-Templates Scripts

+- **Clone ITSM-Templates Folder**: Before using the ITSM-Templates scripts, clone the entire `ITSM-Templates` folder to a local path on your workstation.

-You must clone the entire folder: `ITSM-Templates` to your local path and follow all the instructions in the .PDF file: `MARCH-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf` located at the root of the `ITSM-Templates` folder.
+- **Follow the Checklist PDF**: Refer to the .PDF document titled `MARCH-21-2024-Check-List to apply ITSM-Templates on Windows 10x11 Workstations.pdf`.
+This document, found at the root of the `ITSM-Templates` folder, contains detailed instructions on how to apply the ITSM-Templates scripts effectively.

+By adhering to these prerequisites and steps, you can ensure a smooth setup and utilization of the ITSM-Templates scripts for configuring workstations running on older versions of Windows 10.

 ## List of Scripts into ITSM-Templates folder: